Horse: Domestication and history

 Domestication of the horse most likely took place in central Asia prior to 3500 BCE.
 Two major sources of information are used to determine where and when the horse was first domesticated and how the domesticated horse spread around the world.
 The first source is based on palaeological and archaeological discoveries; the second source is a comparison of DNA obtained from modern horses to that from bones and teeth of ancient horse remains.

-The earliest archaeological evidence for the domestication of the horse comes from sites in Ukraine and Kazakhstan, dating to approximately 4000–3500 BCE.
-By 3000 BCE, the horse was completely domesticated and by 2000 BCE there was a sharp increase in the number of horse bones found in human settlements in northwestern Europe, indicating the spread of domesticated horses throughout the continent.
-The most recent, but most irrefutable evidence of domestication comes from sites where horse remains were interred with chariots in graves of the Sintashta and Petrovka cultures c.
+The earliest archaeological evidence for attempted domestication of the horse comes from sites in the Western Eurasian Steppes, particularly the lower Volga-Don region, dating to approximately 4000–3500 BCE.
+However the horses domesticated at the Botai culture in Kazakhstan were Przewalski's horses and not the ancestors of modern horses.

+By 3000 BCE, the horse was completely domesticated, and by 2000 BCE, there was a sharp increase in the number of horse bones found in human settlements in northwestern Europe, indicating the spread of domesticated horses throughout the continent.
+The most recent, but most irrefutable evidence of domestication comes from sites where horse remains were interred with chariots in graves of the Indo-European Sintashta and Petrovka cultures c.
 2100 BCE.

-A 2021 genetic study suggested that most modern domestic horses descend from the lower Volga-Don region.
-Ancient horse genomes indicate that these populations influenced almost all local populations as they expanded rapidly throughout Eurasia, beginning about 4,200 years ago.
-It also shows that certain adaptations were strongly selected due to riding, and that equestrian material culture, including Sintashta spoke-wheeled chariots spread with the horse itself.
+The genetic makeup of modern domesticated horses all carry the DOM2 gene, which first emerged in West Eurasia towards the end of the 3rd millennium BCE.
+However, the DOM2 had limited genetic influence of wild type genes during this period.
+The rapid spread of DOM2 occurred around 2200 BCE, coinciding with the Sintashta culture and development of spoke-wheeled chariots.
+This demonstrates that certain adaptations were strongly selected due to riding, and that equestrian material culture that spread with the horse itself.

 Domestication is also studied by using the genetic material of present-day horses and comparing it with the genetic material present in the bones and teeth of horse remains found in archaeological and palaeological excavations.
 The variation in the genetic material shows that very few wild stallions contributed to the domestic horse, while many mares were part of early domesticated herds.
 This is reflected in the difference in genetic variation between the DNA that is passed on along the paternal, or sire line (Y-chromosome) versus that passed on along the maternal, or dam line (mitochondrial DNA).
 There are very low levels of Y-chromosome variability, but a great deal of genetic variation in mitochondrial DNA.
 There is also regional variation in mitochondrial DNA due to the inclusion of wild mares in domestic herds.
 Another characteristic of domestication is an increase in coat color variation.
 In horses, this increased dramatically between 5000 and 3000 BCE.